-PROJECT: Care for the physical and mental health of girls, adolescents, mothers and their babies, survivors of sexual violence and trafficking, protected by La Alianza, Guatemala.
+We are fundraising for the project : Care for the physical and mental health of girls, adolescents, mothers and their babies, survivors of sexual violence and trafficking, protected by La Alianza, Guatemala.

-And 10 babies from 0 to 3 years old and 8 young people over the age of 18, who have intellectual disabilities and have nowhere to go.
+This project will benefit 27 adolescents between 11 and 17 years; of which 9 are mothers and 10 babies from 0 to 3 years old and 8 young people over the age of 18, who have intellectual disabilities and have nowhere to go.

 Summary of the project

 To improve and maintain a good state of physical and mental health for the girls and their babies at La Alianza and to ensure their right to health and care, whose rights have already been widely violated.